Wynand91/fedauth/README.md

 ## Terminology

+- **idP**:

+    Identity Provider

-- **Federated OIDC**:
+- **Dynamic Flow**:

-    Refers to login flows where the username or email domain is associated with a specific organization that uses its own OIDC Identity Provider.
+    Refers to login flow where the idP is inferred from the username/email submitted on login form.
 The package retrieves the appropriate OIDC configuration by looking up the user's domain in the database.

-- **Generic OIDC**:
+- **Static FLOW**:

     Refers to non-domain-specific login options typically shown as "Login with {Provider}" (e.g., "Login with JumpCloud").
 These are explicitly selected by the user and not determined based on their email domain.

 ## Features:

 Django Admin:
-- **Federated Admin OIDC login**:
+- **Dynamic Admin OIDC login**:

     Django Admin login form accepts username (email), and is automatically redirected to Identity Provider login page if their email domain is found in the
-Federated Provider table.
+Dynamic Provider table.
 If not found in the table, the user is asked to submit a password (default login)

-- **Generic Admin OIDC login**:
+- **Static Admin OIDC login**:

-    Any generic Identity Provider Login option can be added to the django login page (e.g. "Login with Google").
-Generic provider configs are stored in the
+    Any static Identity Provider Login option can be added to the django login page (e.g. "Login with JumpCloud").
+Static provider configs are stored in the
-Generic Provider table.
+Static Provider table.

 APIs:
-- **Federated OIDC login endpoint**:
+- **Dynamic OIDC login endpoint**:

-    The package includes a login endpoint that can be used by any frontend agent to login based on a federate username (email)
+    The package includes a login endpoint that can be used by any frontend agent to login based on a federated username (email)

-- **Generic OIDC login endpoint**:
+- **Static OIDC login endpoint**:

     This endpoint can be used to retrieve any provider auth URL.
-Generic provider configs are stored on the Generic Provider table.
-By using this endpoint, any generic Identity Provider Login option can be added to the frontend login page (e.g. "Login with Google") without having to store any provider configurations on the individual frontends.
+Static provider configs are stored on the Static Provider table.
+By using this endpoint, any Identity Provider Login option can be added to the frontend login page (e.g. "Login with Google") without having to store any provider configurations on the individual frontends.

 # Installation